ClashLuke/ModCrawl/README.md

 <br/>
 **Dependencies**<br/>
 Those scripts use Python3, to enable Python2 support, uncomment the first line in deps.py.<br/>
-Using Python3, you will need to download the following libraries:<br/>
+Using Python3, you will need to download the following libraries:

 	re
 	requests
 You can install those dependencies using the following command `python3 -m pip install re requests`.<br/>
 <br/>
-Using Python2, you will need to download the following libraries:<br/>
+Using Python2, you will need to download the following libraries:

 	sets
 	re
 	requests